alexa-samples/Alexa-Gadgets-Embedded-Sample-Code/README.md

 #### /ConnectionHelpers/SDP

 This folder contains sample code for the Service Discover Protocol (SDP) database settings that must be added to the SDP database in order for your gadget to establish a bluetooth connection.
 For more information please see [SDP Settings](https://developer.amazon.com/docs/alexa-gadgets-toolkit/gadget-settings-bluetooth-communication.html#sdp-database).

+#### /ConnectionHelpers/PacketHelper

+This folder contains sample code for extracting packets from streaming buffers.
+Your Bluetooth connection is a stream based protocol, so there is no guarantee that you receive one packet at a time.
+For more information please see [Exchange Packets](https://developer.amazon.com/docs/alexa-gadgets-toolkit/exchange-packets.html).